 - 5. Pursuant to a mutually agreed upon budget, share expenses equally with the state sponsor.
 (Note: Should a Senior Advisor be asked to spend more than a day at any particular local government during a visit or to undertake a special project for the local government, reimbursement for travel and per diem will be covered by the local government and not the state sponsor or ICMA.) - 6.
 Provide a timely response to state sponsor requests for approval of new Senior Advisors. - 7.
 Provide a sample form that state sponsors can adapt for the periodic Senior Advisor performance review.
 This is conducted to ensure program effectiveness and that all parties are meeting the expectations as outlined in ICMA's program guidelines and the recommended State Sponsor Senior Advisor Program Policy.
-(See Appendix C) Share examples of review processes from other states when requested. - 8.
-Provide Senior Advisors with ICMA business cards using the names of both sponsoring organizations and, upon request, ICMA stationery.
-(See Appendix H for instructions on ordering business cards). - 9.
-Provide regular communications on ICMA activities and the profession to keep Senior Advisors up to date on current developments in the field of professional management. - 10.
-Provide complimentary registration to Senior Advisors at the ICMA Annual Conference and organize a meeting for those in attendance.
-Encourage conference attendance by including a contribution to hotel expenses for Senior Advisors attending from the ICMA region in which the Annual Conference is held. - 11.
-Provide a list of Members in Transition via the ICMA Web site and include new MITs in the ICMA Leadership Matters newsletter. - 12.
+(See Appendix C).
+Share examples of review processes from other states when requested. - Provide Senior Advisors with ICMA business cards using the names of both sponsoring organizations.
+(See Appendix H for instructions on ordering business cards). - Provide regular communications on ICMA activities and the profession to keep Senior Advisors up to date on current developments in the field of professional management. - 10.
+Provide complimentary registration for ICMA webinars and conferences. - Provide complimentary registration to Senior Advisors at the ICMA Annual Conference and organize a meeting for those in attendance.
+Encourage conference attendance by including a contribution to hotel expenses for Senior Advisors attending from the ICMA region in which the annual conference is held. - 12.
+Provide a list of members in transition via the ICMA web site and include new MITs in the ICMA Leadership Matters newsletter, if the MIT wants his or her transition status announced. - 13.
 Conduct a periodic assessment of the Senior Advisor Program.